i5hi/slider_captcha_server/README.md

 # todo

+- the random coordinate currently is not the centre of the puzzle piece, rather the top left corner.
 - library verify function (currently verify logic is in the actix example)
 - actix server puzzle generate must return the Y axis position
 - test actix server puzzle generate - convert base64 images to png